-If you cannot arrange a flight to Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue).
+If you cannot arrange a flight into Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue and Newark on United).
 Ithaca is 60 miles/100 km (90-minute drive) from Syracuse.
 Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084).
 Several scheduled trips are offered each day and you must call to make a reservation at least 24 hours, and up to 30 days, in advance.
 You may also arrange transportation to Ithaca through an area taxi service, Lyft, or Uber, or by driving a rental car.

 Travel by Bus, Car, or Train

 If you are arriving at a New York City-area airport and need to get to one of the New York City stops listed below, you can take a taxi or public bus, subway, or train.
 With luggage, taking a taxi is more convenient, and likely quicker, but entails a higher cost than public transportation.
 See options in the ground transportation section on the applicable airport page.

 The following companies provide bus service between New York City and Ithaca (generally a 4.5-to-5-hour trip):

 Cornell's Campus-to-Campus Express (phone 1.607.254.8747)

-We recommend Cornell's executive bus, which offers direct service with a convenient stop location on campus, comfortable seating, wireless Internet, power outlets, reading lights, complimentary beverages, and snacks.
+We recommend Cornell's executive bus, which offers direct service with a convenient curbside stop adjacent to the Statler Hotel, comfortable seating, wireless Internet, power outlets, reading lights, complimentary beverages, and snacks.
 Advance reservations needed; we suggest you book early.
 To make a reservation, go to the Campus-to-Campus Bus Service page and follow the "Book Now" link.
 After you have made your trip selections, you will be taken to a login page.
 Before you can finalize the reservation, you must create an account by selecting "Sign Up Here."

 Please note, regarding the bus stop location options: